ExxistanceDC/Segagaga-English-Translation/README.md

 - Title Screen/Options/Save/Load screens redrawn in English
 - End credits translated
 - Original instruction manual translated and redrawn in faithful style to the original
+- Two patching options are provided:
+  - .DCP for use with Universal Dreamcast Patcher
+  - Xdelta, for anyone who cannot use the above

 ## **Screenshots**